poshaughnessy/fel-interfaces-of-the-future/README.md

 # Interfaces of the Future... and how to hack around with them now

-A presentation I am giving at the [Front End London](http://www.frontendlondon.co.uk) meetup, 31st July 2014.
+A presentation I gave at the [Front End London](http://www.frontendlondon.co.uk) meetup, 31st July 2014.

-## TODO

-* Finish script
-* Dry run
-* Put slides up online?
-Add loading icon?
-* (Fix Pebble remote control if there's time)

 ## Special thanks